uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/unit-plan.md

 These pixels can each show a different colour, and because they are so small when we look at a screen we don't see the individual pixels, instead we see them blend together into an image.
 If you look very, very closely at a computer or TV screen (especially older ones) then you might be able to see these individual pixels.

-{comment Could add "Be careful not to hurt your eyes though!" on the end of this}

-The digits stored in the computer tell each of these pixels what colour they should be and when they should change colour, which means computers can turn a bunch of random looking binary digits into all the beautiful images we see on our screens!
+The digits stored in the computer tell each of these pixels what colour they should be and when they should change colour, which means computers can turn a bunch of random looking binary digits into all the beautiful images we see on our screens.

 There are many different methods we can use to convert images into digital data and back again.
 The method we choose depends on what type of images the data needs to be converted into.
-A black and white image, where each pixel can be only either black or white, is much simpler to represent using digits than a full length, colour, and high-definition movie is!
+A black and white image, where each pixel can be only either black or white, is much simpler to represent using digits than a full length, colour, and high-definition film is!
-In this unit students are introduced to simple examples of how they can use digits to create images, how the number of colours an image can include is based on the number of bits used to store it, and how images can be compressed so computers can process them faster.
+In this unit students are introduced to simple examples of how they can use digits to create images, how the number of colours an image can include is based on the number of bits used to store it, and how images can be compressed so they take up less memory space and computers can process them faster.

 ## Digital Technologies | Data Representation

 All data on computers is represented with digits, and using these digits to represent other types of data and information is a core concept of Computer Science.
 At this point you have probably noticed the words **represent** and **representation** are being used a lot, so let's look at exactly what we mean by this.

-{comment This image is currently too big for the page}

 {image file-path="img/topics/binary-picture-showing-bits.png" alt="If we look closely at an image on a computer screen we can see it is made up of a grid of tiny dots called pixels.
 The colour of each of these is stored inside a computer using binary."}